f0rk3b0mb/bicWC/README.md

 the ip is 45.15.156.72

-Which city is the ip addresss based?
+Which city is the ip address based?

 we will use an online iplocator tool?